Business Administration - Retail Management, Bachelor of Arts

 • no numerus clausus, no admission restrictions

-• multiple study starts quarterly throughout the year
+• multiple study starts throughout the year

 These are the requirements for the Bachelor of Business Administration - Retail Management